Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

-    At this point, you will have reduced the size of the 121-block "hole" at the beginning of TRTREK: If you want to reestablish the full 121-block gap at the beginning of TRTREK: (recommended, I suppose), follow the procedure described in ../README\.md.
+    At this point, you will have reduced the size of the 121-block "hole" at the beginning of TRTREK: If you want to reestablish the full 121-block gap at the beginning of TRTREK: (recommended, I suppose), the procedure is the same as that described in ../README\.md, which is repeated here.

     You'll need to create a blank ("Z(ero"ed) volume (called, let's say, "WORK:").

     Attach this blank volume to PCE.
-    On Windows, in D:\PCE\data\pce-trek.inc :
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
+    floppy configuration:
     floppy1: TRTREK.ima
     floppy2: TREK3A.ima
     floppy3: TREK3B.ima
     floppy4: WORK.ima   (h=2 !)

-    In D:\PCE directory:
+    On Windows, in D:\PCE directory:
     run-trek

     Exit the game, as described above.